JAX BROADS, Director/Editor

 SANDHYA JAIN PATEL/CULTURE PRISM

 Sandhya was with the department of Indian, Himalayan and Southeast Asian Art at Christie’s New York for 13 years, culminating as VP and Department Head.
+She was the Executive director of Wrightwood 659 and DEI Manager at Lucasfilm.
 Her company, Culture Prism, provides insight and guidance on diversity, inclusivity, and authenticity

 KELLY HARGRAVES, Advisory Board